carl1961/Generac-evolution-ATS-XH-M299-FC-32-Relay-Control/README.md

 The PCB trace of this ground is very small and goes to via's on both ends (bad design) the price for another evolution 1 controller is $400.00, just to do it again.
 Using 2 XH-M299 220/12v power modules and 2 FC-32 on/off delay modules set to delay on, I was able to minic the evolution 1 controllers logic, Utility power module set to 10 seconds and Generator Power module set to 30 seconds.

+I powered the FC-32 modues with 12v DC , Set jumper S7 and S0 and S1 to both 0 , take all other jumpers off. turning the 3362 potitiomiter counter clock wise (almost all the way). power the FC-32 on and count time until green led come on.
+I wrote 10 on blue relay for the 10 seconds, and 30 for the 30 seconds.

 2 XH-M299 $12.00

  ![image](https://github.com/user-attachments/assets/3018a479-a694-4f69-853c-20f9603e0406)